eemani47/Performance-Comparison-of-OFDM-and-OTFS-in-Doubly-Selective-Wireless-Channels/README.md

 13. Run both validation gates.
 14. Generate figures.

-The comparison is deliberately constructed so neither waveform is handed an easier
-problem: same physical channel realization, same information-symbol budget, same transmitted duration, same energy accounting, and the same receiver.
+Neither waveform is handed an easier problem.
+Both see the same physical channel realization, the same information-symbol budget, the same transmitted duration, the same energy accounting, and the same receiver.
+Equality is enforced by assertion at run time, not by convention.

 ---

 ## 2. Claim scope

-**What the main result supports.** In the tested EVA doubly-selective channel, with perfect CSI, a matched truncated PCG-MMSE receiver, equal information-bit budget, equal waveform duration, and paired information bits, OTFS required approximately **4.4–5.1 dB less E_b/N_0 than OFDM to reach BER = 10⁻²** across f_D·T_u = 0.01 to 0.20.
+**The result.** In the tested EVA doubly-selective channel, with perfect CSI, a matched truncated PCG-MMSE receiver, equal information-bit budget, equal waveform duration, and paired information bits, OTFS required **4.4–5.1 dB less E_b/N_0 than OFDM to reach BER = 10⁻²** across f_D·T_u = 0.01 to 0.20.
+The measurement rests on 204,800 paired bits per point, Wilson confidence intervals, and exact McNemar tests.

-**What it does not support.** This is a single-configuration, perfect-CSI, uncoded QPSK study.
-It is not evidence of universal OTFS superiority, does not establish a diversity order, and says nothing about performance with realistic channel estimation, coding, or other channel profiles.
+**Its reach.** This is a single-configuration, perfect-CSI, uncoded QPSK study.
+The boundary is stated here so the result can be quoted without qualification inside it.

-Specific statements this project does **not** make:
+Statements this project does **not** make:

 - OTFS is better than OFDM in general.
 - OTFS achieves BER = 0.
 Zero-error observations are censored measurements reported